briatte/awesome-network-analysis/README.md

 -   [David Knoke on Network Analysis](https://thesocietypages.org/methods/2015/01/30/david-knoke-on-network-analysis/) - A 20-minute interview that discusses the uses and benefits of network analysis, drawing upon Knoke's research on terrorist networks.
 -   [NetWiki](http://netwiki.amath.unc.edu/Main/HomePage) - Wiki of various network analysis resources.
 -   [Network Fact](https://twitter.com/networkfact) -   Twitter account about networks, graph theory, and related topics.
--   [Tarot cards for Principles of Complex Systems and Complex Networks](https://www.uvm.edu/~pdodds/teaching/courses/2016-01UVM-303/tarotcards/) - Part of a course by Peter Sheridan Dodds.
+-   [Tarot Cards for Principles of Complex Systems and Complex Networks](https://www.uvm.edu/~pdodds/teaching/courses/2016-01UVM-303/tarotcards/) - Part of a course by Peter Sheridan Dodds.
 -   [The Performativity of Networks](http://kieranhealy.org/files/papers/performativity.pdf) - A paper that connects network theory to the sociology of science.

 ### Blog Series